apache/druid/docs/tutorials/tutorial-latest-by.md

 ---
-id: tutorial-latest-by-any
+id: tutorial-latest-by
-title: Query for latest values and deduplicated data
+title: Query for latest values
 sidebar_label: Query for latest and deduplicated data
-description: How to use LATEST_BY or deltas for up-to-date values and ANY for deduplication.
+description: How to use LATEST_BY or deltas for up-to-date values
 ---

 <!--